Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Pure axial (spanwise) and azimuthal (streamwise) inhomogeneities

-To further visualize what changes are taking place due to the span-wise pattern, we must look at the Reynolds stress.
+To further visualize what changes are taking place due to the axial (spanwise) pattern, we turn to the Reynolds stress.
 In rectangular coordinates, we can write a relatively simple equation for a time and streamwise-averaged streamwise vorticity $\Omega_x$ \citep{einstein1958},